JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds a new setting `unfreeze_on_select` to automatically unfreeze the placement when selecting a new piece (default `false`).
 	- Adds a new setting `reset_offset_on_unfreeze` to automatically reset the placement offset when a freeze is removed (default `true`).
 	- Adds a new setting `infinite_health` to set a very high Overwrite health (default `false`).
+	- Adds more truthy/falsy values for the `hammer_config` command.
 	- Improves how the placement rule are checked with the placement offset.
 	- Fixes item drop data not being copied.